MicrosoftDocs/learn/learn-pr/aspnetcore/persist-data-ef-core/includes/6-reverse-engineering.md

     - Specifies the `Microsoft.EntityFrameworkCore.Sqlite` database provider should be used.
     - Specifies directories for the resulting `DbContext` and model classes.

 1. Open *Models\Coupon.cs*.
-The `Expiration` property is defined as a string, since Sqlite doesn't have a datetime type.
+The `Expiration` property is defined as a string, since SQLite doesn't have a datetime type.
 Change `Expiration`'s type to a from a `string?` to a `DateTime`.
 EF Core will manage the conversion of datetime to string data.

     ```csharp
     using System;